 It’s the most common type of amplifier and a logical choice for practicing because you don’t need to mess with purchasing a head and a separate speaker.

-The best part of a combo amplifier is that you can plug and play immediately, without worrying about any technical setups.
+The best part of a combo practice amp is that you can plug and play immediately, without worrying about any technical setups.

 The main complaint with combo amplifiers is that you can’t change the speaker configuration, but that’s not a huge deal when it comes to practicing.

-These are five of my favorite practice combos:
+These are five of my favorite practice amp combos:

 Boss amplifiers won’t get the same accolades as Fenders, Marshalls and even Line 6 guitar amp models, but the company’s Katana lineup is one of its best and a favorite among singer-songwriters who need an easy-to-use guitar amp for practicing and something that’s portable for live gigging.

 The Katana-50 MkII’s best feature is its variable power control.
-You can turn up or down the wattage to do one of two things:
+You can turn up or down the wattage on this practice amp to do one of two things:

 - Generate heavy rock tones without the ear-piercing volume.